Flaked tuna, sweet peas, celery, and elbow macaroni are combined with mayo and a dash of cayenne pepper in this creamy

 How to Make Creamy Tuna Macaroni Salad

 This recipe could not be simpler to make.
 First, go ahead and hard boil two large eggs.
 You can even do this a day or two ahead of time.
 Check out my tips for easy peel hard boiled eggs.

 Next, cook one 16-ounce package of elbow macaroni according to the package directions.
 While the pasta is cooking, drain two 10-ounce cans of tuna in water and add it to a large mixing bowl.
 Peel and dice your cooled hard-boiled eggs and add them to the bowl also.
 Finally, dice two ribs of celery and drain one 15-ounce can of sweet peas.
 Go ahead and add them to the mixing bowl also.

 Once the pasta is done cooking, drain it and let it cool slightly.
 Pour it into your mixing bowl with the rest of the ingredients.
-Finally, add ½ cup of mayo, two tablespoons of dill pickle relish and 1/8 teaspoon of cayenne pepper.
+Finally, add ½ cup of mayonnaise, two tablespoons of dill pickle relish and 1/8 teaspoon of cayenne pepper.
 Give everything a good stir to get it thoroughly combined.
 I like to let the salad chill for 4-6 hours before serving.
 The pasta will soak up some of the mayo, so you may need to add just a little more right before serving so the salad won’t be dry.

 What I love most about this salad is that you can make a day in advance and it tastes even better.
 I love the crunchy contrast of the celery and the soft chewy pasta, the bite from the dill pickle relish and the hint of heat from the cayenne.
 See, easy right?

 Creamy Tuna Macaroni Salad